 [9 Minute Read]

-Access control is commonplace in most organizations.
-It provides reliable and effective security without the risks of physical keys or costs associated with on-premise security personnel.
+Traditional access control is commonplace in most organizations.
+It provides reliable and effective security without the risks of physical keys and costs associated with on-premise security personnel.

 What is cloud-based access control?

 Cloud-based access control lets you manage and access your security system from any device, anywhere, anytime.
 There's no large investment in IT infrastructure, hardware, or expensive certifications.
 Instead, your data is hosted in off-premise data centers.
 Cloud-based access control simplifies your security, integrating multiple systems into a simple, user-friendly interface.

 The Benefits of Cloud-Based Access Control